 - The Open Championship – odds of +3300

-However, as his status is still in question concerning a return in April, it’s probably best to err on the side of caution and place a wager on the Open Championship.
+However, as his status is still concerning a return in April, it’s probably best to err on the side of caution and place a wager on the Open Championship.
 It is set to be played in St Andrews’ Old Course.
-Tiger has already been the Claret Jug’s winner twice before on this course, once in 2005 and once back in 2000, and he has called it his favourite all-time course in the past.
+Tiger has already been the Claret Jug’s winner twice before on this course, once in 2005 and once back in 2000, and he has called it his all-time favourite course in the past.
 Usually, if Tiger is quoted as saying something like this, it’s foreshadowing another memorable and historical performance.